Around the Corner – Around the Globe

-The concept of Estate Agency Franchise in Ireland has become more mature it is still more common place in other jurisdictions or other countries particularly the United States.
+The concept of Estate Agency Franchise in Ireland has become more mature, it is still more common place in other jurisdictions or other countries, particularly the United States.

-The earliest sign of franchising in any sector dates back to the 1850’s with Isaac Singer the inventor of the Singer sewing machine.
+The earliest sign of franchising in any sector dates back to the 1850s with Isaac Singer, the inventor of the Singer sewing machine.
 During his search for an effective and an affordable way to distribute his product for his company, the Singing Sewing Centre, Singer ran into problems that prevented his company from being successful.
-His first problem was a lack of capital for manufacturing his machines.
+His first difficulty was a lack of capital for manufacturing his machines.
 Secondly, no one was willing to buy his sewing machines without first being taught how to use them, which required effort that most traditional retailers could not provide.

-An estate agency franchise is a contract or agreement where the Franchisor, the Owner and Developer of the franchise system licences, franchisees the use of trademarks, service marks, logos, or advertising owned or developed by the Franchisor.
-Some franchise systems are operated using only the Franchisor’s brand name such as McDonalds.
-In others the franchised brand is used in tandem with a trade name which the franchisee establishes.
+An estate agency franchise is a contract or agreement where the Franchisor, the Owner, and Developer of the franchise system licences, franchisees the use of trademarks, service marks, logos, or advertising owned or developed by the Franchisor.
+Some franchise systems are operated using only the Franchisor’s brand name, such as McDonald’s.
+In others, the franchised brand is used in tandem with a trade name which the franchisee establishes.

-Every successful franchise organisation involves a method of doing business which is common to all franchisees and franchisor.
+Every successful franchise organization involves a method of doing business which is common to all franchisees and franchisor.
 The business systems in the real estate market usually include methods of delivering services, standard signage, accounting systems, inventory control and data management.
 This systematic method of doing business employs a feature of franchising known as “Speed to Market”, meaning a business can rapidly expand their delivery of services to consumers since they repeat successful methods in every transaction.

 The franchisee is an independent operator owning his own business.
-Franchisees operate their own businesses, are entitled to all profits that are generated, are responsible for paying their own taxes and to their own employees.
-In Ireland the majority of estate agency franchisees are conversions of existing businesses rather than new start ups, (however this is changing in favour of start ups).
+Franchisees operate their own businesses, are entitled to all profits that are generated, are responsible for paying their own taxes and their own employees.
+In Ireland, the majority of estate agency franchisees are conversions of existing businesses rather than new start-ups, (however this is changing in favour of start-ups).
 This form of franchise occurs when the owner of an operating estate agency office decides to affiliate or franchise to a franchise chain to take advantage of the brand and certain components of the operating system.
-This is a different type of franchise relationship than is typically seen in the fast-food industry where the business owners do not need to know anything about running a restaurant in order to operate the franchise.
-In affiliation franchising to date in Ireland, the franchisee is allowed to continue using a pre existing trade name along with the franchisors brand name.
+This is a different type of franchise relationship than is typically seen in the fast-food industry, where the business owners do not need to know anything about running a restaurant in order to operate the franchise.
+In affiliation franchising to date in Ireland, the franchisee is allowed to continue using a pre-existing trade name along with the franchisors brand name.
 Conversion franchising or affiliation franchising is the most commonly used in estate agency.
 The franchisor seeks active owner operators, believing that value is added to a franchise business by having the motivation and entrepreneurial efforts of owner operators.
 The development of ecommerce and the internet has resulted in the potential increase in franchising.
 Through the internet and intra nets, franchising companies are able to communicate faster and better with franchisees, suppliers, and consumers.

-Franchising is a business relationship and each relationship is personal.
+Franchising is a business relationship, and each relationship is personal.
 No two people who are approached will find the same advantages or disadvantages of franchising.
 Many factors will influence whether a franchise relationship is good, just as many factors influence whether any other personal or business relationship is good.
-And, as in any relationship, the benefits to the parties to a franchise relationship must, over the long term must out weigh any disadvantages, if the relationship is to endure.
+And, as in any relationship, the benefits to the parties to a franchise relationship must, over the long term, must out weigh any disadvantages, if the relationship is to endure.

-After the franchise agreements have been signed most estate agency franchisors will help franchisees to develop or revise business plans.
+After the franchise agreements have been signed, most estate agency franchisors will help franchisees to develop or revise business plans.
 Training and orientation of the franchisors business systems will be delivered within the first few months to the manager/owner of the franchisee company and in cooperation with the manager/owner, training will be delivered to the sales agents and administrative staff.

-Most estate agents in Ireland are so focused on day to day operations that they have very little time to devote to research and development.
+Most estate agents in Ireland are so focused on day-to-day operations that they have very little time to devote to research and development.
 Franchisors often become aware of market trends and other developments if for no other reason than they operate in differing markets around the country or around the world and because they are active in industry associations.
 Estate agency franchisors are usually leaders in their industries and employ professional staff whose job description includes finding ways to do things better.
 They naturally attract consultants and others with new products and business ideas.
 This knowledge is generally freely passed onto franchisees and often works its way into the business strategies of the franchise network.
-On the reverse side many franchisees often come up with new ideas on ways of doing business, which they also share with their colleagues and the franchisor.
+On the reverse side, many franchisees typically come up with new ideas on ways of doing business, which they also share with their colleagues and the franchisor.
 In fact, most franchise agreements require this sharing of ideas and information.
-Most franchise organisations test new ideas for products with franchisees before “rolling them out” through the rest of the franchise organisation.
-This approach to innovation can often avoid mistakes, although it does not dictate that every innovation or marketing plan will be successful.
-However, surely one of the most important benefits is the business resale opportunity also called the “exit strategy.
-At some point the owner of every business wants to sell on or otherwise transfer ownership of his or her business.
+Most franchise organizations test new ideas for products with franchisees before “rolling them out” through the rest of the franchise organization.
+This approach to innovation can typically avoid mistakes, although it does not dictate that every innovation or marketing plan will be successful.
+However, surely one of the most important benefits is the business resale opportunity also called the “exit strategy”.
+At some point, the owner of every business wants to sell on or otherwise transfer ownership of his or her business.
 The business which has an established reputation and brand name often is attractive for purchasers by the franchisor, existing franchisees, as well as by prospective franchisees.
-Because franchisors are regularly engaged in recruiting new franchisees they also may be able to identify someone who would rather invest in an existing business rather than a new franchise business.
+Because franchisors are regularly engaged in recruiting new franchisees, they also may be able to identify someone who would rather invest in an existing business rather than a new franchise business.
 Sometimes the franchisor in considering an initial public offering of its stock may want to acquire a successful franchisees business to make it a part of a public offer.
-This along with the fact that franchisees have contracts that provide support, access to business systems and a recognised brand name may enable franchisees to participate in and be paid a higher multiple of earnings than might be paid if the business was sold other than as a part of a publicly traded company.
+This along with the fact that franchisees have contracts that provide support, access to business systems and a recognized brand name may enable franchisees to participate in and be paid a higher multiple of earnings than might be paid if the business was sold other than as a part of a publicly traded company.
 There is likely to be a higher demand for a business that operates as a franchisee of a successful franchising company than there is for a small business which has a single location and which is perceived to be successful primarily because of the reputation and skills of the individual business owner.

 Franchising in estate agency is growing rapidly.
 In Ireland of the 1200 estate agencies around 470 are in franchise or quasi franchise groupings.
-Although only over 1/3 of the offices these groups have over 2/3 of the market share.
+Although only over 1/3 of the offices, these groups have over 2/3 of the market share.

-So if you are considering expanding your estate agency business or setting up then you should consider franchising.
+So if you are considering expanding your estate agency business or setting up, then you should consider franchising.